 Godly Sorrow involves the Cross of Christ.

 The meeting place for deliverance from sin is at the foot of the cross of Christ.
 The dark, bloodstained, messy, horrible cross is where Jesus suffered so that we may go free!
-Until we see the importance of the cross and understand the value of Christ’s sacrifice there, we will miss an important part of freedom.
+Until we see the importance of the cross and understand the value of Christ’s sacrifice there, we will miss the important ingredient of freedom.

 II Cor.
 7:10-11 For godly grief and the pain God is permitted to direct, produce a repentance that leads and contributes to salvation and deliverance from evil, and it never brings regret; but worldly grief (the hopeless sorrow that is characteristic of the pagan world) is deadly [breeding and ending in death].